 Longshaw Estate Burbage Brook walk

-From the visitor centre, cross the drive and turn left along the path by the fence.
+From the Longshaw Tea-room (currently closed for refurbishment), cross the drive and turn left along the path by the fence.
 Go through a small gate.
-Turn right and go downhill to, and through, the next gate.
+Turn right and head downhill.

 Follow the path downhill, through a corridor of rhododendron bushes, to Longshaw pond.